-- Manage AKL Geotechnical employee performance, workflow, work hours, etc in accordance with company Policy and Procedures (with support from People & Culture);
+- Manage AKL Geotechnical employee performance, workflow, work hours, etc. in accordance with company policy and procedures (with support from HR);

 - Complete monthly invoicing (AKL Geo team targets provided);

-- To prepare fee proposals and engage with existing and prospective clients;
+- Prepare fee proposals and engage with existing and prospective clients;

-- Communicate and coordinate in a professional manner with other project stakeholders, to deliver successful project documentation and outcomes to required deadlines;
+- Communicate and coordinate in a professional manner with other project stakeholders and deliver successful project documentation and outcomes to required deadlines;

-- Review training and mentoring requirements of AKL Geotechnical employees, provide relevant recommendations to Geotechnical Director;
+- Review training and mentoring requirements of AKL Geotechnical employees and provide relevant recommendations to Geotechnical Director;

-- Participate in Strategic Planning sessions as requested.
+- Participate in Strategic Planning sessions as required.

 - Undertake the lead engineer role on significant projects;